awsdocs/amazon-s3-user-guide/doc_source/block-public-access-bucket.md

 1. When you're asked for confirmation, enter **confirm**\.
 Then choose **Confirm** to save your changes\.

-You can change block public access settings when you create a bucket\.
+You can change Amazon S3 Block Public Access settings when you create a bucket\.
 For more information, see [How Do I Create an S3 Bucket?](create-bucket.md)\.

 ## More Info<a name="block-public-access-bucket-moreinfo"></a>
 + [How Do I Block Public Access to S3 Buckets?](block-public-access.md)